Journalism, Broadcast Journalism, B.S.

 Q: What is the difference between journalism and blogging?

-Journalism is a professional practice involving the gathering and disseminating of news by trained journalists, adhering to ethical standards.
+A: Journalism is a professional practice involving the gathering and sharing of news and information by trained journalists, adhering to ethical standards.
 Blogging is more personal and subjective, often reflecting the opinions and experiences of the individual writer.

 Q: What are some of the essential skills journalists should develop for success?

-Being an outgoing "people-person" is also advantageous for journalists.
-Effective communication and interpersonal skills contribute to gaining trust, which is essential for successful journalism.
+Effective communication, interpersonal skills and a reliable reputation contribute to gaining trust, which is essential for successful journalism.

 Q: What industries have the highest employment levels of journalists, reporters, and news analysts?